 - Datto NAS

-What is the cause of the downtime?
+What is the source of the problem?

 - Has a piece of hardware failed?